 The New “Ultra” Mode and Sub-Agents

-The most interesting upgrade in GPT-5.6 is not raw benchmark scores, it is how the model thinks.
-OpenAI added a new “max” reasoning effort setting for harder problems, plus an “ultra” mode that deploys sub-agents to decompose a complex task into smaller pieces and work them in parallel.
+The most interesting upgrade in GPT-5.6 is not raw scores, it is how the model works.
+OpenAI added a new “max” reasoning effort setting for harder problems, plus an “ultra” mode that deploys sub-agents to break a complex task into smaller pieces and work them in parallel.
+That is what lifts Sol from 88.8% to 91.9% on Terminal-Bench.

-That approach echoes a pattern showing up across the industry, where one model coordinates a pool of workers rather than grinding through everything in a single pass.
-It points toward longer, more autonomous tasks, and OpenAI reports meaningful gains on multi-hour Codex computer-use workloads compared with GPT-5.5.
-A reported 1.5 million token context window and a roughly May 2026 knowledge cutoff also circulated at launch, though neither is confirmed in OpenAI’s official documentation yet, so treat both as unverified for now.
+The approach echoes a pattern spreading across the industry, where one model coordinates a pool of workers instead of grinding through everything in a single pass.
+It points toward longer, more autonomous tasks, and OpenAI reports meaningful gains on multi-hour Codex workloads.
+Ultra mode reportedly costs roughly two to three times the base rate, since you are paying for several agents at once, and a 1.5 million token context window also circulated at launch, though OpenAI has not confirmed that figure officially yet.

-Here is the part that makes GPT-5.6 different from every previous OpenAI launch.
-The models went live only to about 20 organizations that the US government approved, after OpenAI shared the models and its release plans with Washington.
-This is the first time an American AI company has launched a frontier model under a government-managed access list, a real step beyond the US government’s new model-review process that the June 2 AI executive order set up as voluntary.
+The gating is what made this launch unlike any previous OpenAI release.
+The models went live first only to about 20 organizations the US government approved, after OpenAI shared the models and its plans with Washington.
+It was the first time an American AI company launched a frontier model under a government-managed access list, a step beyond the US government’s new model-review process that the June 2 executive order set up as voluntary.
+The concern centered on the model’s advanced cybersecurity capabilities.

 OpenAI was not thrilled about it.
-As reported by TechCrunch, the company limited the rollout after a government request and made clear it disagrees with the precedent, stating it does not believe this kind of government access process should become the long-term default.
-The move follows the same playbook that hit Anthropic, where Claude Fable 5 was pulled offline by a US export-control order just days after launch.
-Frontier releases are now running through Washington first.
+As reported by TechCrunch, the company limited the rollout after a government request and made clear it disagrees with the precedent, saying it does not believe this kind of government access process should become the long-term default.
+The move mirrored the export-control order that briefly pulled Claude Fable 5 offline days after its launch.
+For now, frontier releases are running through Washington first.

 How GPT-5.6 Fits the Bigger Picture

 GPT-5.6 lands in the middle of an intense stretch for frontier AI.
-Anthropic is navigating its own government-driven delays, Google’s Gemini 3.5 Pro slipped toward July, and the competitive gap at the top keeps narrowing.
-If you want the context on who is actually ahead, our breakdown of the Anthropic vs OpenAI race covers how the two labs stack up in 2026.
+Anthropic has navigated its own government-driven delays, Google’s Gemini 3.5 Pro slipped toward July, and the gap at the top keeps narrowing.
+Open-weight challengers add to the squeeze, with models like Meituan’s LongCat-2.0 matching GPT-5.5 on coding benchmarks at a fraction of the price.
+Meta joined the paid frontier race too, shipping Muse Spark 1.1 as its strongest coding and agentic model yet.
+If you want the full context on who is actually ahead, our breakdown of the Anthropic vs OpenAI race covers how the two labs stack up in 2026.

 Conclusion